neolution-ch/neolution-pedalo/README.md

 - Booking still needs always exactly 1 Customer, but now it can have 0 to multiple passengers
 - Passengers must only registered with first and last name.
 - Max. capacity of passengers for a Booking is given by Pedalo capacity, minus 1 (the Customer)

+### 5. Make the website work on mobile devices using responsiveness

+If you open the website in the browser and make the window smaller, you can see how it would look on a mobile device.
+The tables and forms are not well suited to mobile devices.
+The application is using Bootstrap as the main UI framework.
+Bootstrap already has a lot of support and utilities to make it responsive (mobile friendly).
+Please prepare by first reading about bootstrap's grid system and how you can use this to create mobile friendly layouts.
+[Bootstrap Grid system](https://getbootstrap.com/docs/3.4/css/#grid)

+- Find a good solution for the Dashboard to show elements mobile friendly
+- All pages using tables should only scroll the table sideways, not the navigation
+  - You can refer to responsive tables section in the bootstrap documentation
+- Adjust font sizes to match the screen size
+- Make sure the text is readably and breaks in the right places when Pedalo or Customer names are very long